driemworks/agatha/readme.md

 Absolutely not.
 But it might help you learn how to use keras.

 ## How it works
 Mynt uses an LSTM network to predict close prices for a user-specified number of days in the future.
-The training data is downloaded via [Alpha Vantage](https://www.alphavantage.co/) and requires that you request an API key.
-Currently
+The training data is downloaded via [Alpha Vantage](https://www.alphavantage.co/).

 ## Usage
 Refer to [app.py](https://github.com/driemworks/mynt/blob/master/app.py), where you can set parameters that are used to train the network: tickers, epochs, batch size, look back, and number of days to predict, the alpha vantage api key.